deis/steward/DATA_STRUCTURES.md

 # `ServicePlanClaim`

 This object is submitted by the application as JSON in a [`ThirdPartyResource`][3pr] when the application wants Steward to create a new service for its use.
-Steward then uses the object to communicate the status of the service creation operation.
+Steward then mutates the object to communicate the status of the service creation operation.
+Applications may watch the event stream for this object to watch progress of service creation.

 - `serviceProvider` - the name of the `ServiceProvider` the application wants
 - `servicePlan` - the name of the `ServicePlan` the application wants